ResidenciaTICBrisa/03_Robotica/scripts/ros1/installing-precompiled-packages-ptbr.md

 ### AVISO!

-ROS2 precompiled packages are notorious for breaking systems when installed without upgrading the system [1][1] [2][2]!
-Although the installation scripts follow the recommended procedures, and ROS1 does not cite that the same problem exists for their packages, the risk remains!

 Os pacotes pré-compilados do ROS2 são notórios por quebrar sistemas que não foram atualizados [1][1] [2][2]!
 Apesar dos scripts de instalação seguirem os procedimentos recomendados, e do ROS1 não citar que o mesmo problema existe para